-As a Plant Medium for Greater Porosity
+Diatomaceous Earth Can Be Used As a Plant Medium for Greater Porosity

 You may remember from reading some of our previous articles that some houseplants need potting soil while others are more suited for potting mix.
 The latter sometimes uses a medium or several media with a different texture than the soil (if the houseplant requires soil at all).

-For Deodorizing Your Houseplants
+Diatomaceous Earth Can Be Used For Deodorizing Your Houseplants

 Have you ever noticed that sometimes your houseplants get a little stinky?
 It happens.
 Even normally fragrant plants can go sour, often because of excess watering.

 In other cases, you could add compost to your indoor plants, but man, does it reek.
 To combat the smell, try applying some diatomaceous earth.
-It’s a natural deodorizer that will erase unpleasant odors so you don’t have to move your precious houseplants outside.
+It’s a natural deodorizer that will erase unpleasant odors so you don’t have to move your houseplants outside.

 One of the areas where diatomaceous earth undoubtedly excels the most is pest control.
 Lots of insects will stay away once you sprinkle a little diatomaceous earth on the topsoil of your houseplants.

 Tiny insects like mites and ticks could have jumped onboard one or more of your houseplants while they were left outside.
 If you have any pets in your home, developing conditions like Lyme disease and Colorado tick fever is higher when your bringing in plants from outside that could now contain mites or ticks.

 Besides mites and ticks, ants also dislike diatomaceous earth.
 That’s a good thing, because they can transport insects like aphids to your indoor plant, giving them a new place to live.

 If you have other houseplants, aphids will move on to them too, potentially creating viruses in their wake.
 While chemical-laden products like pesticides will kill aphids on the spot, diatomaceous earth can also get rid of them without damaging your houseplant.

 While I recommend sprinkling the diatomaceous earth on your houseplants top soil as well as around the pot if possible.
 Just so you know, should you cover a black fly with some diatomaceous earth, they become dehydrated and die.

 While slugs can’t get into your home or office super easily, it’s not impossible, either.
 If you ever spot one, you don’t need salt.
 Diatomaceous earth will keep slugs from proceeding to your plant if you pour some in a ring around the threatened houseplant.
 The diatomaceous earth can actually cut the snail’s delicate skin, making it turn tail and leave.

-Keeping Your Manure and Compost Maggot-Free
+Diatomaceous Earth Can Be Used For Keeping Your Manure and Compost Maggot-Free

 If you rely on either of these products even semi-regularly, there’s always the possibility that maggots can invade your houseplants.
 These gross bugs like unfinished compost and manure especially.